 In the Netherlands we have to deal with a split between universities and polytechnics, and art schools are still considered to be part of the polytechnics.
 Therefore, at art schools we are only allowed to award professional BA and MA degrees.
 For a research degree (like the PhD) we need to move to a traditional university where we need to negotiate the terms.
 We might as well end up having a requirement of a 200 pages text as in other disciplines of humanities, for example, art history, while there is no – or very less – space for assessing the artistic work.
 The system in Finland is much better, because here art schools – as independent universities – are allowed to develop their own PhDs.
 Could you imagine if other fields like medicine would have to go through another discipline to get validated.
 It would be great if we could adopt this Finnish model, and experiment with new models for doctoral research.

 In “The Pleasure of Research” you mention in reference to Bifo that “research should not be subjected to any restraining criterion of functionality, because its very function is to explore solutions that, although dysfunctional in the present paradigm, may reveal new paradigmatic landscapes.
-That is the role of research, especially when we are facing conundrums that seem unresolvable within the capitalist paradigm”.3 How do you see the relation with the unexpected in the process of artistic research?
+That is the role of research, especially when we are facing conundrums that seem unresolvable within the capitalist paradigm”.((The Pleasure of Research, a book written by Henk Slager, will be published this spring.))
+How do you see the relation with the unexpected in the process of artistic research?

 For artistic research processes there are no established methods available, which makes it different from other fields like art history and sociology.
 Artists start from their own, experimental, practice.
 Through that process they are allowed to connect to existing methods that they experience as interesting or constructive, but they should never baboon other scientific disciplines.
 They have to develop their own trajectory again and again, and for that reason I do think that there is always chance and unexpectedness involved in artistic research, more than in other, already established, disciplines.
 At this moment we do not have a very clear set of examples of successful artistic research.
 Of course, this is something that we are discussing now, whether it is necessary to have a canon of some good examples, like the keystones in the field.
 But such canon could make the field more disciplinary, whereas at the moment, without such a canon, it is still possible to do a lot of things without the constraints of a disciplinary – or disciplining – perspective.